ESRP Estuary and Salmon Restoration Program

 This program provides grants and technical assistance for projects that restore and conserve near-shore areas in Puget Sound.
 The goal is to ensure Washington's estuaries, bays, and shorelines are intact, functioning, and resilient to climate change.

 This grant program is managed by the Washington Department of Fish and Wildlife with RCO administering the grants.
+For details, or to sign up for the mailing list to get the latest information, visit the Washington Department of Fish and Wildlife's website.

 Grant Application Schedule